 How does MinRole simplify capacity planning and farm scalability?

 Microsoft provides a variety of recommended MinRole farm topologies for our customers, including small, medium, and large-sized farms.
 To review the recommended MinRole farm topologies, see Planning for a MinRole server deployment in SharePoint Servers 2016 and 2019.

 MinRole is also adaptable with built-in server role conversion.
 You can easily convert a server from one server role to another without having to disconnect a server from a farm and then rejoining it to the farm.
 Server role conversion can be performed through the Central Administration web site or Windows PowerShell.

 Starting with the November 2016 Public Update for SharePoint Server 2016, Microsoft has introduced the following enhancements to MinRole:

 An improved server role conversion experience via role conversion pre-validation.
 Now MinRole will check to ensure your server is ready for role conversion before starting the conversion.
 If it detects that the server isn't ready, it will block the conversion and present a message explaining why the role conversion was blocked, as well as instructions to resolve the issue.
-For more information about role conversion pre-validation, see Role conversion using MinRole in SharePoint Servers 2016 and 2019 Public Preview.
+For more information about role conversion pre-validation, see Role conversion using MinRole in SharePoint Servers 2016 and 2019.